awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 1. Click on **click here to go to other page** and it will show the latest ten entries in the Amazon RDS DB
       1. The DB table shows "hits" on our _image page_
-      1. The web server adds a row to the DB for every request it receives for the _image page_
-      1. This includes the IP address of your browser with which you loaded the _image page_
+      1. Website URL access requests are shown here for traffic against the _image page_.
+These include IPs of browser traffic as well as IPs of load balancer health checks
-      1. Additionally it includes the IP addresses of the AWS Elastic Load Balancer health checks.
-For each region the AWS Elastic Load Balancer makes these health checks, so you will see three IP addresses from these
+      1. For each region the AWS Elastic Load Balancer makes these health checks, so you will see three IP addresses from these
       1. Click on **click here to go to other page** again to return to the _image page_

 1. Go to the RDS Dashboard in the AWS Console at <http://console.aws.amazon.com/rds>